Guide to Finding

 Searching for Articles

-The best place to begin searching for articles is a database or
+searching for articles is through a database or index.
+Online

-online.
-Indexes find individual titles in journals.
-Often the full
+find individual titles in journals.
+Often the full text of the

-text of the article is linked online.
-Some of the best databases
+article is linked online.
+Some of the best databases and indexes

 - Academic Search Premier.
 Online